mjthree/takserverupdate/README.md

 - If an APK cannot be processed, it will be skipped with an error message
 - The `product.infz` file must be accessible via HTTP/HTTPS from your TAK server's web content directory
 - On Linux, ensure the shell script has execute permissions: `chmod +x build-update.sh`

-## Credits

-This tool was inspired by and references the implementation patterns from the original TAK update server project.
-The product.inf format and APK metadata extraction logic were developed based on the TAK update protocol specifications.